 How you approach your 401(k) or IRA is a major piece of the retirement puzzle.

 “Maximize any company retirement plan that is offered,” Perry explains.
-“That means contributing the most to that plan to get the company match — and then some.
-The contribution limit for 2017 is $18,000 per year into a 401(k) plan, so if this is possible, I’d recommend doing that.
-If not, contribute as much as you can to any retirement account that you have access to, and take advantage of the catch-up provisions.
-For 2017, the IRA contribution limits are $5,500, with an additional catch-up of $1,000 allowed if you’re over age 50.”
+“That means contributing the most to that plan to get the company match — and then some.”
+The contribution limit for 2018 is $18,500 per year into a 401(k) plan.
+If you’re 50 or over, you can contribute an additional $6,000.
+For 2018, the IRA contribution limits are $5,500, with an additional catch-up of $1,000 allowed if you’re over age 50.

 Another major thing to keep top of mind?